justbiped/step-bar/README.md

   //this value variable will be concat on done all steps and returned to
   //onCompleteListener that you set in stepBar.setOnCompleteListener()
 ```
-this value variable will be concat on done all steps and returned to onCompleteListener that you set in stepBar.setOnCompleteListener()

 And implements invalidateStep method to, like this: